-The project utilizes two downscaling methods.
-We are statistically downscaling a dynamically downscaled dataset in order to more accurately represent high temporal resolution data at the local scale.
+The project utilized two downscaling methods.
+We statistically downscaled a dynamically downscaled dataset in order to more accurately represent high temporal resolution data at the local scale.
 Find more information on downscaling on the SNAP methods page.

-- Enable users to choose the data they wish to display
+- Choose the data they wish to display

-- Enable the selection of data spatially or with latitude and longitude
+- Select data spatially or with latitude and longitude

-- Facilitate export of those data in a useful and familiar GIS-friendly format (such as NetCDF), with appropriate metadata
+- Export of those data in a useful and familiar GIS-friendly format (such as NetCDF), with appropriate metadata

 Precipitation trends are changing across Alaska as a result of our changing environment, and those shifts have a significant impact on Alaska’s infrastructure.
-Accurate projections of the severity and frequency of extreme precipitation events is necessary to design our roads and bridges to stand the test of time without driving up costs.
-This project will bring methodologies for engineering and design in line in compliance with Federal Highway Administration recommendations, increase cost efficiency, and reduce long-term risk of structural failure.
+Accurate projections of the severity and frequency of extreme precipitation events are necessary to design our roads and bridges to stand the test of time without driving up costs.
+This work brings methods for engineering and design in line in compliance with Federal Highway Administration recommendations, increases cost efficiency, and reduces long-term risk of structural failure.

 SNAP Contact: Nancy Fresco